Advances in Nuclear Breast Imaging

 A nuclear imaging tool, breast-specific gamma imaging (BSGI) — also known as molecular breast imaging (MBI) — employs a maneuverable camera to capture high-resolution functional images of the breasts.

 Unlike mammography, BSGI is not affected by tissue density.
-It is a molecular imaging procedure that evaluates the metabolic activity of breast lesions through uptake of an intravenously administered radioactive tracer.
+It is a molecular imaging procedure that evaluates the metabolic activity of breast lesions through an injection of a radioactive tracer.
 Cancer cells absorb more of the tracing agent due to their higher metabolic activity and increased blood supply — so cancerous areas “light up” on BSGI.

 No compression of the breast is necessary in a BSGI procedure, as the camera detects the tracing agent.